Cauliflower may not seem like the perfect plant for a container garden. But think again.

 One advantage of planting cauliflower in a pot is that you don’t have to worry about rotating your crops like you do each year in the garden.

-Use fresh all-purpose potting soil like Burpee’s Premium Growing Mix and you won’t have to worry about your plant being infected with some nefarious pathogen from the soil (more on that later).
+Use fresh all-purpose potting soil like Burpee’s Premium Growing Mix (find it on Amazon) and you won’t have to worry about your plant being infected with some nefarious pathogen from the soil (more on that later).

 To get started, you can either plant seeds straight into your chosen vessel, or if you have a short spring or fall season, you can start them indoors.